Featherpay/.github/profile/README.md

 1. A creator signs up with email.
 Featherpay silently provisions them a Stellar wallet.
 2. The creator gets a shareable tip link (`featherpay.io/@creatorname`) or an embeddable widget for their own site.
 3. A reader/viewer/fan clicks "Tip $2," enters card details in a standard hosted payment form, and confirms.
-4. Behind the scenes: the card charge is processed, converted to USDC, and (depending on batching strategy) either settled immediately or pooled with other small tips for periodic on-chain settlement.
+4. Behind the scenes: the card charge is processed and converted to USDC — this conversion step may be pooled with other small tips over a short window to keep processing costs down.
-5. The transaction is built by the API layer, signed by the wallet custody service (never exposing the private key), and submitted to the Stellar network.
+5. The API layer builds a call into the `TipRouter` smart contract's `send_tip` function, sends it to the wallet custody service for signing (never exposing the private key), and submits it to the Stellar network.
+The contract itself pulls the converted funds from the tipper and forwards them to the creator — and to a Featherpay treasury account, if a protocol fee applies — atomically, in one transaction.
 6. The creator's dashboard balance updates.
 They can withdraw to their bank account at any time via a fiat off-ramp.

 From the outside, steps 4–5 are invisible.
 It looks like Venmo.
-It settles like Stellar.
+It settles like Stellar — routed, atomically, through a smart contract.

 ## Architecture